jerfowler/Netbeans-Kohana-Module/readme.md

 # More to come...

-*	Model Templates: ORM, Sprig, Jelly
+*	More Model Templates: Sprig, Jelly, Hive
-*	Specialized Controller Templates: AJAX, REST, AUTH, etc...
+*	More Specialized Controller Templates: REST, AUTH, etc...
-*	A Complete Kohana Project Template
 *	Other stuff as I learn it.... (suggestions anyone?)